ThorsteinnJonsson/kalman-cpp/README.md

 Kalman filter library written in C++17 with an emphasis on templates.
 This library provides an easily extensible framework for implementing your own Kalman filters based on the provided base implementations.

-Currently, only an extended Kalman filter (EKF) base implementation is available.
+Currently, only an **extended Kalman filter** (EKF) base implementation is available.
 The user implements their own prediction and update steps and passes to the filter.
 The library also allows the user to choose between using numerical and analytical methods for calculating Jacobians, further simplifying implementation.
-For further details, see the example folder.
+For further details, see the [example folder](examples/).

-## Features
-- Extended Kalman filter

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites